 Super Nikkei would be my source for tofu, short grain white rices, soy-pickled vegetables, kombu, rice vinegar, tamari, and Japanese snacks my grandfather adored.

 Drinking soup played a central part of my experience when young and living with my parents.
-In Guangdong, where Cantonese people call home, where my family is from, we believed that drinking warm soup helps dispel heat from the body, even if when the temperature is hot and humid outside.
-Meals started with a bone broth of some sort and a vegetable like Chinese winter or summer squash (sometimes peanuts or gogi berries).
+In Guangdong, where Cantonese people call home, we believe that drinking warm soup helps dispel heat from the body, even if when the temperature is hot and humid outside.
+Meals start with a bone broth of some sort of vegetable like Chinese winter or summer squash, sometimes peanuts or gogi berries.